-After evaluating the different distributions of Linux available on the mainframe, NWK chose to deploy SUSE Linux Enterprise Server for IBM System z—a decision that was strongly guided by the platform’s reliability and the close collaboration between SUSE and IBM.
+After evaluating the different distributions of Linux available on the mainframe, NWK chose to deploy SUSE Linux Enterprise Server for IBM z Systems—a decision that was strongly guided by the platform's reliability and the close collaboration between SUSE and IBM.

 NWK migrated all of its z/VSE workload to SUSE Linux Enterprise Server on an IBM zEnterprise 114 (z114), connected to an IBM Storwize V7000 storage system and IBM System Storage TS3310 tape library.
 The company hosts a second z114 and supporting storage systems at a secondary data centre for backup and disaster recovery purposes.
 It has activated one Integrated Facility for Linux (IFL) processor with 32GB of RAM on its main production server.

 "We have been running SUSE Linux Enterprise Server on the z114 for a few months now and everything has been operating very smoothly," says Leighton.
 "We support around 450 users on one IFL with an average CPU usage of 60 to 70 percent, and so far performance has been excellent, even when running at 100 percent utilisation."